-■ Final Examination
+Final Examination

-The final examination during August to October course will be on Thursday, October 16.
-Room and time to be announced.
+- The final examination for the August to October course will be on Thursday, October 4, 2004.
+Room and time to be announced. - The final examination for the October to December course will occur during the exam week of December 6.